 The Grand National meet at Aintree is known for the Grand National race, of course.
 But there are so many other important races that take place during the meet that are worth paying attention to.
 These races lack the name recognition that comes with an event like the race that the meet is named for.
 However, these races offer plenty of exciting action as well that makes Aintree a real horse racing destination.

 There are three other Grade 3 races that take place during the Grand National meet.
 Those races are the Injured Jockeys Fund Handicap Hurdle, the Topham Chase, and the Red Rum Handicap Chase.
 All three of these races are for horses of at least four years of age.
 And given their status as Grade 3 races, all three of them come with plentiful financial incentives to the winners.

 What Makes The Grand National So Special?

 The tradition of the Grand National is a huge part of what makes it as special as it is.
 The fact that the race has been around for well over 100 years makes it one of the oldest still going on today.
 More importantly than its age, though, is the fact that all of the memorable moments mentioned above have helped form an unrivaled tradition.
-You just know when you get set to watch the Grand National that you are about to see something special.
+You just know when you get set to watch the Grand National that you are about to see something special, as the Cheltenham Festival.